What do you mean, "Larry wasn't always in the show?"

 Also Matt Horner, who supposedly was (retroactively) with Raynor since shortly before Tarsonis, but was never mentioned in SC1.
 Why they invented a new character from scratch instead of establishing him to be the same as the Magistrate is anyone's guess.

 Krauser from Resident Evil 4.
-He's a guy that protagonist Leon met in the time period between his two game appearances (2 and 4), though what's a tad jarring is that the game seems to take this trope a step further, introducing him almost as if his presence was some kind of shocking plot twist.
-(Which further reinforced by the fact that, from the Leon's in-universe perspective, it is a shocking twist.)
+He's a guy that protagonist Leon met in the time period between Resident Evil 2 and 4, though what's a tad jarring is that the game seems to take this trope a step further, introducing him almost as if his presence was some kind of shocking plot twist (which is further reinforced by the fact that, from Leon's in-universe perspective, it is a shocking twist, but to a first-time player there's no hint of who he is, why he's here, or why it's relevant).
 His introductory cutscene even seems to make it a point to dramatically reveal his face in a close-up.

-Resident Evil: The Darkside Chronicles meanwhile retroactively addresses this with its storyline, with Leon and Krauser as the two protagonists of the main plot, and the trope becomes effectively averted if you actually play the games in chronological order.
+Resident Evil: The Darkside Chronicles retroactively addresses this with its storyline, with Leon and Krauser as the two protagonists of the main plot (which is set a few years before RE4), and the trope becomes effectively averted if you actually play the games in chronological order.

 DLC character Skarlet from Mortal Kombat, who is present during the MK1-era events according to the story mode, but never interacts with any of the characters.